Remember the days when we’d do our weekly food shop and use new plastic bags? Every. Single. Time. What were we thinking?

 Size: W 38cm x H 40cm

-Our favourite thing about this bag is not only it’s great design, but it’s size.
-It’s huge and can hold two or three times your usual plastic shopping bag and around 20kg.
-The arms are much longer so it can easily be slung over your shoulders too.
+Our favourite thing about this bag is not only its great design, but its size.
+It’s huge and can hold two or three times your usual plastic shopping bag, coming in at around 20kg.
+The arms are much longer so it can easily be slung over your shoulders, too.
 It folds down into a little pouch, is waterproof, weighs just 50g and is also 100 per cent recyclable.
-An absolute game changer for everything from your weekly shop to carting books and lunch around.
+An absolute game changer for everything from your weekly shop, to carting books and lunch around.
 We never leave home without it now.